Airborne Science and Mission Support

 Project Participants (BAERI): Melissa Yang, Adam Webster, David Van Gilst, Eric Stith, Sebastian Rainer, Kelly Edmond, Ryan Bennett, Steven Schill, Emily Schaller

-The University of North Dakota’s National Suborbital Education and Research Center (NSERC) is a partner in the ARC-CREST cooperative agreement with NASA Ames Research Center.
-NSERC is responsible for two tasks for the Airborne Science Program:
+The National Suborbital Education and Research Center (NSRC) is a partner in the ARC-CREST cooperative agreement with NASA Ames Research Center.
+NSRC is responsible for two tasks for the Airborne Science Program:

 Task 1: Science Mission Operations and